Goodnight Sweetheart (TV series): Premise

 Goodnight Sweetheart eventually concludes in 1945 during VE Day.
 In 1999, Yvonne becomes suspicious of Gary's frequent absences and follows him to the shop, where she witnesses his disappearance through the time portal.
 Gary later becomes trapped in the past when the portal closes after he saves Clement Attlee from an assassination attempt by poisoning.
 He later deduces that it was his destiny to travel back in time with the purpose of saving Attlee's life and the portal closed because he had fulfilled this purpose.
-Gary is resigned to the fact that he is forced to stay with Phoebe and their son, though he writes a message behind a strip of wallpaper of his Mayfair flat, knowing that Ron is redecorating it in 1999.
-Gary’s writing appears before Ron and Yvonne in real time advising him to tell Yvonne everything.
-He does so off camera and Yvonne advises him that she no longer wishes to have any contact with him, which he accepts.
+Gary is resigned to being forced to stay with Phoebe and their son, though he writes a message behind a strip of wallpaper of his Mayfair flat, knowing that Ron is redecorating it in 1999.
+Gary's writing appears before Ron and Yvonne, advising him to tell Yvonne everything.
 The final episode of the original series cuts to Yvonne standing at the gates of Blitz 'n' Pieces, wondering whether or not they would meet again, before being joined by Ron.
-In 1945, Gary is standing in Duckett’s Passage, wondering the same, before being joined by Phoebe and Michael.
+In 1945, Gary is standing in Duckett's Passage, wondering the same, before being joined by Phoebe and Michael.

 Many Happy Returns

-In the one-off 2016 special, Gary is still married to Phoebe as they live through the 1960s with their son Michael, who is now a teenager.
+In the one-off 2016 special, Gary is still married to Phoebe as they live through the 1960s with their son Michael, who is a teenager.
 Gary, missing the modern world, decides to visit the hospital where his younger self is being born but inadvertently encounters his father who faints, leaving him to hold his younger self.
 The incident causes Gary to be thrown into the future in the 2010s, arriving in the men's toilets of a trendy burger joint in east London, where his former shop was.
 During his visit, Gary meets Yvonne, now a multimillionaire investor, with Ron as her tenant in the basement.
 To his shock, Gary learns that Yvonne got pregnant before the closure of the time portal in 1999 and that he now has a 16-year-old daughter named Ellie.
 After meeting her, Gary contemplates living a double life again, upon finding a new time portal has opened, hoping to get to know his daughter, whilst still maintaining his life in the 1960s.